- About / Blog

 Exposure to Trauma, disturbing events, violence:

 Children and adults who come to the doors of Wood’s Homes come with past experiences of trauma, abuse, abandonment, neglect, domestic violence, etc. They often come with disabilities that hamper good thinking processes and an inability to regulate their emotions as well.
 You will experience the pain and upset these clients feel and it will often be scary.
-Threats, spitting, hitting, damaging property, swearing, running away, lashing out are only a few examples of how these feelings are manifested.
-It is the job of all employees to understand that this is not workplace violence it is pain being expressed by seriously troubled children.
 It is our job to accept it, listen to it, protect it and manage these behaviours and the feelings beneath them with respect, kindness, forgiveness and safety for both yourself and the client.

-You are eager to work at Wood’s Homes with children and families in some capacity.
-We are happy to hear this.
-Along with the above need to fully embrace a duty of care for our clients, it is important to understand that your therapeutic role is very important.
-You are a treatment specialist in some way not a babysitter or a disciplinarian.
-As such, you will be called upon every day to use the knowledge and skills you already have and now bring to your position to benefit and understand the challenges of all clients who come to the doors of this children’s mental health centre.
+It is also important to understand that your therapeutic role is very important.
+You will be a treatment specialist in some way not a babysitter or a disciplinarian.
+As such, you will be called upon every day to use the knowledge and skills you already have and bring to your position to benefit and understand the challenges of all clients who come to the doors of this children’s mental health centre.

 This job demands more curiosity, and less control.
 What our clients do and say are keys to their future mental health and it is our job to encourage the expression of both their experience and their emotions.
 When a client feels safe with a staff member, often he or she will have to bear the brunt of many an outburst.
 This is uncomfortable and confusing most of the time.
 But curiosity is key as well as being able to stand back and realize that your feelings are insignificant it is the unknown for the client that is key.